HaSon00/IS340/README.md

-Project Idea:
+Project Description:
-- Contact book ideas
+- Contact book to do:
+  - User can enter their name, email, phone number and address
-  - Includes the ability to add, edit, and delete a contact with their names, email, phone number and address
+  - Includes the ability to add, edit, and delete a contact
   - Names are automatically sorted by last name then first name
-  - Referenced by unique ID to avoid conflicts of the same names
+  - Be able to search through contacts
+  - Be able to exit the contact book (quit button)